 1. Razer Kiyo - Best features on a 1080p webcam

-Razer is best known for its range of gaming gear, and its Kiyo webcam is primarily aimed at gamers who need a high-quality camera for Twitch streaming and e-sports.
-However, the Kiyo still works well as a straightforward USB webcam with Macs, and has a number of other useful features that will come in handy for video chats with friends and even for business calls.
+Razer is best known for its range of gaming gear, and the Kiyo webcam is primarily aimed at gamers who need a high-quality camera for Twitch streaming and e-sports.
+It's a shame that Razer's Synapse app isn't Mac-compatible, but the Kiyo itself still works as a standard USB-webcam without needing any additional software, and has a number of other useful features that will come in handy for video chats with friends and even for business calls.

 The Kiyo provides a nice sharp 1080p lens (1920x1080), with 81.6 degrees viewing angle, and can record video at 30fps, or capture still images at 2688x1520.